 |Xbox/Switch/PS4 support||With converter|

 You will notice that Redragon K585 DITI is a one-handed mechanical keyboard with half a standard keyboard layout in your first expression.
 But it does not look bad, and the half layout serves the purpose of quick gaming without taking more space.
 There are 47 keys in this mechanical keypad that gives the perfect mechanical experience.
 When looking at the layout, there are additional seven keys on either side of the keypads.
 These are macro keys and serve the purpose of user demand.
 Aside from that, we see a comfortable wrist rest.
 It is detachable from the main body and uses a magnet to attach and detach itself.
 The wrist rest’s presence adds more to the keypad’s comfortability.
-It is not high quality but still serves the purpose.
+It is not high quality but still serves its purpose.

 Redragon DITI offers appealing keypads.
 There is engraved text on the keys for long-lasting protection from getting blurred.
 RGB lighting in the key shines very well through the keys and makes the text more visible.
 Light passes through the textured keys and does not scatter around.
 However, there is customization available for the switches that enables you to explore more lighting options.

-Redragon is well reputed when it comes to build quality of the products.
+Redragon is well reputed when it comes to the build-quality of the products.
 It features a top-notch build quality in the K585 DITI.
 We see the usual half keyboard setup with F keys and alpha keys standard in one-handed gaming keyboards.
 The key switches used in this keypad are Outemu Blue, which carries a box stabilizer at the bottom of the switch to prevent the key from wobble.
 It is a standard practice that we see in most high-end gaming keypads.

 All the keys in the Redragon 585 DITI are mechanical, including the macros keys.
 These keys provide a typical clicky noise on pressing.
 You can switch the layout and change the keys using the pin very quickly.
 There are some extra blue switches included in the package with the switch and key puller.
 The switch and key puller help you rearrange the keys and switches at your ease.